Can Dogs Eat Caramel? Is Caramel Safe for Dogs?

 Sugar and Obesity

-Caramel is basically pure sugar, and sugar represents empty calories.
+Caramel is basically pure sugar, which dogs don’t get any benefits from.
 A single candy stolen from the bag won’t lead to your dog becoming overweight, but it won’t take too many sweet treats for them to start putting on the pounds.
 Obesity is a major problem for dogs because they can struggle to carry their own weight.
-It can lead to joint and muscle problems, and it is incredibly difficult to shift weight from a dog that wants to eat.
-Especially, if they have become accustomed to eating sugary treats like caramel.
-Obesity can also lead to problems like diabetes.
+It can lead to joint and muscle problems, and it is incredibly difficult to shift weight from a dog that wants to eat, particularly if they have become accustomed to eating sugary treats like caramel.

 Dental Problems